stellar/go/services/horizon/internal/docs/reference/rate-limiting.md

 ---

-In order to provide service stability, Horizon limits the number of requests a client can perform within a one hour window.
+In order to provide service stability, Horizon limits the number of requests a client (single IP) can perform within a one hour window.
 By default this is set to 3600 requests per hour—an average of one request per second.
 Also, while streaming every update of the stream (what happens every time there's a new ledger) is counted.
 Ex. if there were 12 new ledgers in a minute, 12 requests will be